mongodb/specifications/source/auth/auth.rst

 environment variable ``AWS_WEB_IDENTITY_TOKEN_FILE`` and then read the OIDC Access Token from that file.
 The driver MUST use the contents of that file as value in the ``jwt`` field of the ``saslStart`` payload.

+Drivers MAY implement the AWS provider so that it conforms to the function signature of the `custom callback`_ to prevent having to re-implement the AWS provider logic in the OIDC prose tests.

+.. _`custom callback`:

 Custom Callback
 _______________